 As is in most homes today, you probably have either a gas or electric clothes dryer.
-In the case of the electric clothes dryer, they are convenient when they work properly.
-That leads us to the old question of why isn't my dryer drying?
-When troubleshooting this issue, you must first know what to look for.
-First, go to the electrical panel and see if either the fuse or circuit breaker feeding the clothes dryer is blown or tripped.
-If so, this could indicate a wiring problem either in the machine itself, a broken and shorted heating element, a dryer cord problem, a dryer outlet problem, or any of the many electrical wire connections from the electrical panel to the dryer itself.
+In the case of the electric clothes dryer, it is convenient when it works properly.
+If you're having issues with your dryer and finding that it's not drying clothes, you must first know what to look for.

+Go to the electrical panel and see if either the fuse or circuit breaker feeding the clothes dryer is blown or tripped.
+If so, this could indicate a wiring problem either in the machine itself, a broken and shorted heating element, a dryer cord problem, a dryer outlet problem, or an issue with one of the many electrical wire connections from the electrical panel to the dryer itself.

 Like a loose wire connection, another factor that can do similar damage is the connection between the cord plug and the outlet itself.
 As with any outlet, if you plug the cord into the outlet and it seems to want to fall back out of the outlet, that's a telltale sign that the finger grips are worn out and that the outlet should be changed.

-If you look in your local electrical supply shop or in the electrical department of your hardware store, you are likely to find a tension-checking tool.
-This is an easy tool to check every outlet in your home to see if they have the appropriate amount of tension.
+If you look in your local electrical supply shop or the electrical department of your hardware store, you are likely to find a tension-checking tool that can be used to check the finger grips in your outlets.
+This is an easy tool to use and check every outlet in your home.
+It determines if these outlets have the appropriate amount of tension.
 Simply plug it in, pull it out, and look at the tension amount.
-The guide supplied will give you the full details.
-It's a nice tool to have in the old electrical toolbox!
+The guide supplied will give you the entire details.
+It's a nice tool to have in the old electrical toolbox.